cerc-io/ipld-eth-server/README.md

 More information for configuring Postgres-IPFS can be found [here](./documentation/ipfs.md)

 ### Blockchain
-This section describes how to setup an Ethereum or Bitcoin node to serve as a data source for ipfs-blockchain-watcher
+This section describes how to setup an Ethereum or Bitcoin node to serve as a data source for ipld-eth-server

 #### Ethereum
 For Ethereum, [a special fork of go-ethereum](https://github.com/vulcanize/go-ethereum/tree/statediff_at_anyblock-1.9.11) is currently *requirde*.